HxprLee/eclipx-dotfiles/README.md

 # Initial release of my personal dotfiles

 - **There's an install scripts but it isn't really complete yet, I won't take responsibility if your system is bricked**
+- The config is still very basic so it lacks a lot of features
 - Assuming that you have all the packages listed here, the config should be working:
 ```
 rofi-wayland swww waybar cava libcava kitty thunar hyprshot zenity hyprlock nerd-fonts